nmihaylov/AdminerValetDriver/README.md

 # AdminerValetDriver
-Custom Laravel Valet driver for Adminer
+Custom Laravel Valet driver for Adminer / adminer.php (you can download it from https://www.adminer.org/)

 This file should be palced in /Users/user/.config/valet/Drivers/AdminerValetDriver.php